 Katherine Veilleux, et. al. v.
-Electricity Maine LLC, Provider Power, LLC, Spark HoldCo, LLC, Kevin Dean, and Emile Clavet was a purported class action lawsuit filed on November 18, 2016 in the United States District Court of Maine, alleging that Electricity Maine, LLC ("Electricity Maine"), an entity acquired by Spark Holdco in mid-2016, enrolled customers and conducted advertising, and promotions allegedly not in compliance with law.
-Plaintiffs sought damages for themselves and the purported class, injunctive relief, restitution, and attorneys' fees.
+Electricity Maine LLC, Provider Power, LLC, Spark HoldCo, LLC, Kevin Dean, and Emile Clavet is a purported class action lawsuit filed on November 18, 2016 in the United States District Court of Maine, alleging that Electricity Maine, LLC ("Electricity Maine"), an entity acquired by Spark Holdco in mid-2016, enrolled customers and conducted advertising, and promotions allegedly not in compliance with law.
+Plaintiffs seek damages for themselves and the purported class, injunctive relief, restitution, and attorneys' fees.
 The parties participated in mediation in July 2019 and reached a settlement.
-The court granted final approval of that settlement in mid-October 2020.
-The claims period closed September 10, 2020 and customer claims will be processed by year end, closing this matter.
+The court granted preliminary approval of that settlement on May 13, 2020.
+The claims administration process pursuant to the settlement began on June 12, 2020.